 Kimberly’s already on the right track – considering potential problems before they happen is fundamental to preparedness.
 The best tools against survival challenges are knowledge and proper planning.
 Thinking about plausible future scenarios and how they could potentially impact her bug out plan puts Kimberly ahead of the game.

-Let’s take her the rest of the way by examining ways we can modify our bug out plan to accommodate someone with limited mobility.
+Let’s take her the rest of the way by examining ways we can modify our bug out plan to accommodate someone with limited mobility, whether they are elderly or disabled.

 Keep in mind that this post can apply to any less-abled person in your crew, not strictly people with age-related mobility issues.
 The following suggestions can be used to accommodate a disaster plan for an elderly relative, an injured or sick person, an infant, or an otherwise disabled person.